 - Up for a challenge

-- Someone with different life experiences since it goes along with being able to make connections with people
+- Someone with different life experiences since that will help you make connections with people

-- Desire for shift work and working less hours than other specialties
+- Desire for shift work and working fewer hours than other specialties

 What residency was like for Dr. Reess:

-- Residency is a little half of your typical day since you need to do rotations in every specialty to get a sense of how they operate and get the basic knowledge
+- Doing rotations in every specialty to get a sense of how they operate and get the basic knowledge

 What he wished he knew going into EM:

-- Majority of your day is dealing with “not exciting” things
+- The majority of your day is dealing with “not exciting” things.

 What he wished primary care providers knew about EM: